Key pointsEquality Act 2010

-The government has released a consultation looking at whether the current sexual harassment laws provide sufficient protection against this unlawful behaviour in the workplace.
+In July 2019, the government released a consultation looking at whether the current sexual harassment laws provide sufficient protection against this unlawful behaviour in the workplace.
 The consultation is encouraging interested parties to submit their experiences and views on how to:

 - make sure employers are taking all steps to prevent harassment occurring